 What is a secondary campaign?

-Selling shareholders may be early investors like Family & Friends, Angels, Founders, Employees and Institutions (Funds, VCs) or later stage smaller investors looking to divest and anyone in-between.
+Sellers may be early investors like Family & Friends, Angels, Founders, Employees and Institutions (Funds, VCs) or later stage smaller investors looking to divest.

 Why are they selling?